MicrosoftDocs/quantum-docs-pr/articles/libraries/prelude.md

 `Assert` has signature `((Pauli[], Qubit[], Result, String) -> ())`.
 Since `Assert` is a function with an empty tuple as its output type, no effects from having called `Assert` are observable within a Q# program.

-The `AssertProb` function asserts that measuring the given qubits in the given Pauli basis will have the given result with the given probability, within some tolerance.
+The <xref:microsoft.quantum.primitive.canon.assertprob> operation function asserts that measuring the given qubits in the given Pauli basis will have the given result with the given probability, within some tolerance.
 Tolerance is additive (e.g. `abs(expected-actual) < tol`).